wp-plugins/dandyid-services/readme.txt

 = What is DandyID ? =

-[DandyID](http://www.dandyid.org/) is a free service that enables you to connect ALL of your online identities and make them globally accessible using just your e-mail address.
+[DandyID](http://www.dandyid.org/) is a free service that enables you to connect ALL of your online identities and make them globally accessible using your e-mail address.

 With DandyID, your e-mail address serves as a SINGLE ACCESS POINT to all of your online identities: